-- Make sure the pages of the thesis are properly numbered - Use Roman numerals (i, ii, iii, iv, etc.) to number pages in the appendix - >> Ensure you have followed formatting requirements - Make sure that the structure of the thesis meets the requirements - Table of contents - List of illustrations - List of tables - List of formulas - Bibliography - " All chapters must be included in the table of contents - " All illustrations, tables, graphics and formulas must be properly numbered and include a title in accordance with the relevant standards - Make sure references to adapted illustrations, tables and graphics are included (modified from, adapted from, etc.) - " Ensure material is not copyright-protected - " Check the quality of quoted sources - Check the bibliography to make sure it contains all quoted sources - Check bibliography entries to ensure that source information is uniform and correct - Check URLs and links in the bibliography to ensure they function properly
+- Make sure the pages of the thesis are properly numbered - Use Roman numerals (i, ii, iii, iv, etc.) to number pages in the appendix - >> Ensure you have followed formatting requirements - Make sure that the structure of the thesis meets the requirements: - Table of contents - List of tables - List of formulas - Table of tools used - List of abbreviations and symbols - Bibliography - " All chapters must be included in the table of contents - " All illustrations, tables, graphics and formulas must be properly numbered and include a title in accordance with the relevant standards - " Make sure references to adapted illustrations, tables and graphics are included (modified from, adapted from, etc.) - " Ensure material is not copyright-protected - " Check the quality of quoted sources - Check the bibliography to make sure it contains all quoted sources - Check bibliography entries to ensure that source information is uniform and correct - Check URLs and links in the bibliography to ensure they function properly - Check that all of the tools that have been used are listed (AI, etc.) - Check data in MedCampus and update/correct if necessary: - Correct title (English/German) - Correct OU